ugGit/moodle_ws_la_trace_exporter/README.md

 - the plugin is properly installed

 ## Configure Your Moodle Instance
-As the plugin works with web services, these have to be enabled in your Moodle instance.
+As the plugin works with web services, these have to be enabled in your Moodle instance:

 1. Access Administration > Site administration > Advanced features
 2. Check 'Enable web services' then click 'Save Changes'